nesi/support-docs/docs/Getting_Started/my-nesi-org-nz/Release_Notes_my-nesi-org-nz/my-nesi-org-nz_release_notes_v2-26-0.md

 ## New and Improved

-- When a new allocation is requested, we are now extrapolating the Mahuika compute units from previous allocations to help estimate the next usage.
+- When a new allocation is requested, we are now able to extrapolate Mahuika compute units from previous allocations to help estimate future usage.

 ## Fixes